ABO blood group system: Alteration of ABO antigens for transfusion

 In April 2007, an international team of researchers announced in the journal Nature Biotechnology an inexpensive and efficient way to convert types A, B, and AB blood into type O. This is done by using glycosidase enzymes from specific bacteria to strip the blood group antigens from red blood cells.
 The removal of A and B antigens still does not address the problem of the Rh blood group antigen on the blood cells of Rh positive individuals, and so blood from Rh negative donors must be used.
-The sort of blood is named "enzyme converted to O" (ECO) blood.
-Patient trials will be conducted before the method can be relied on in live situations.
-One such Phase II trial was done on B-to-O blood in 2002.
+The modified blood is named "enzyme converted to O" (ECO blood) but despite the early success of converting B- to O-type RBCs and clinical trials without adverse effects transfusing into A- and O-type patients, the technology has not yet become clinical practice.

 Another approach to the blood antigen problem is the manufacture of artificial blood, which could act as a substitute in emergencies.

 Pseudoscience

-During the 1930s, connecting blood groups to personality types became popular in Japan and other areas of the world.
-Studies of this association have yet to confirm its existence definitively.
+In Japan and other parts of East Asia, there is a popular belief in blood type personality theory, which claims that blood types predict or influence personality.
+This claim is not scientifically based, and there is scientific consensus that no such link exists; the scientific community considers it a pseudoscience and a superstition.

+The belief originated in the 1930s, when it was introduced as part of Japan's eugenics program.
+Its popularity faded following Japan's defeat in World War 2 and Japanese support for eugenics faltered, but it resurfaced in the 1970s by a journalist named Masahiko Nomi.
+Despite its status as a pseudoscience, it remains widely popular throughout East Asia.

-Other popular but unsupported ideas include the use of a blood type diet, claims that group A causes severe hangovers, group O is associated with perfect teeth, and those with blood group A2 have the highest IQs.
-Scientific evidence in support of these concepts is limited at best.
+Other popular ideas are blood type-specific dietary needs, that group A causes severe hangovers, that group O is associated with better teeth, and that those with group A2 have the highest IQ scores.
+As with blood type personality theory, these and other popular ideas lack scientific evidence, and many are discredited or pseudoscientific.